dafajon/upschool_regression_and_ts/README.md

 ### Linear Regression and Time Series Streamlit Demo

-This demo is a part of Time Series Lectures from UPSchool Data Science Course.
+This demo is a part of Time Series Lectures from **UPSchool Data Science Course**.

 `pip install -r requirements.txt`